 - Whether the burden or expense of the proposed discovery outweighs its likely benefit

 These factors clearly include both monetary and non-monetary considerations.
-For example, requested information may be expensive to produce but important to determining the core issue in a case.
+For example, requested information may be expensive to produce but important for determining the core issue in a case.
 If the requesting party otherwise has no ability to access that information and the objecting party has adequate resources, the court is quite likely to order its production.